Get Students Started

 Student PlacementCheck your Roster or Assignment pages in our easy-to-use Kids A-Z management hub to designate each student's developmental level.

 You can use various assessments to help you determine where to start students.
-You can also use the previous year's performance or your instincts regarding students' performance to place them.
+You can also use the previous year's performance or your observation of students' performance to place them.
 This ensures that students can get started immediately.

 Future data may reveal that you should adjust a student's placement.